 -

 Yes, provided the operator holds a valid licence from a recognised authority.
-Non-GamStop status refers only to absence from the central self-exclusion registry, not to any gap in licensing.
+Non-GamStop status refers only to absence from the central self-exclusion registry, not any gap in licensing.
 Operators holding a full UKGC licence are fully legal and regulated for UK residents regardless of their GamStop enrolment status.

 - What separates a non-GamStop operator from an unlicensed site?